 Ancestral calling Ubizo according to Southern Africa Nguni people is an awakening to one’s purpose called on by our ancestors.
 It is usually to be a healer Sangoma, though healing is just one of many reasons for this calling.

 Amadlozi or Vadzimu are ancestors of the Nguni people.
 Ancestors are summoned for help.
-They’re considered as custodians of our lives.
+They’re considered to be custodians of our lives.
 According to gogo Nokulinda Mhize a young sangoma, they’re various types of ancestors and spirits that exist within the bloodline of Southern African people.

 Ancestral calling is not chosen, it chooses you.
-It is then up to the person to accept the calling or reject it.
-In accepting the calling the person will go through an initiation process called Intwaso in Xhosa which means “spiritual emergence”.
+It is then up to you to accept the calling or reject it.
+In accepting the calling you will then go through an initiation process called Intwaso in Xhosa which means “spiritual emergence”.
 In Zulu the initiation process called Ukuthwasa meaning ” to emerge as a healer”.